"It's Permanently Scrapped," UK Announces 4 Things It'll No Longer Accept for Settlement Applicants

 Nigeria has second-highest number of poor people in the world, ex-NBS chief speaks, shares concern

-As reported by Reuters, the Refugee Council warned that the government’s stance would not deter those seeking safety but would “push more desperate people into the arms of smugglers in an effort to reunite with loved ones.”
+As reported by Reuters, the Refugee Council warned that the government’s stance would not deter those seeking safety but could push more desperate people into the arms of smugglers in an effort to reunite with loved ones.

 Source: Getty Images

-The announcement comes as Sir Keir attends the European Political Community summit in Copenhagen, where he is discussing migration with European leaders, BBC New reported.
+The announcement comes as Sir Keir attended the European Political Community summit in Copenhagen, where he discussed migration with European leaders, according to BBC News.

-Legit.ng reported that the United Kingdom has announced sweeping immigration reforms, removing over 100 job roles from its foreign recruitment list, a move that will affect thousands of Nigerians seeking work opportunities in Britain.
+Legit.ng also reported that the UK had announced sweeping immigration reforms, removing over 100 job roles from its foreign recruitment list, a move that will affect thousands of Nigerians seeking work opportunities in Britain.

 The policy, unveiled by the Home Office on August 30, 2025, is aimed at cutting net migration and prioritising British citizens in the job market.
-The Home Office revealed this in a statement on X.
+The Home Office outlined the changes in a formal statement on social media.

 US to raise visa fees